Skip to content

 Incident idWhat happened

-node-ipc-may26Malicious payload delivered via a binding.gyp node-gyp hook at install time; published across multiple major version lines simultaneously to maximise semver-range blast radius.
+node-ipc-may26Malicious payload delivered via a binding.gyp node-gyp hook at install time (executes even with lifecycle scripts disabled); published across multiple major version lines simultaneously to maximise semver-range blast radius.

 shai-hulud-jun26Worm family that evolved from lifecycle scripts to AI-agent SessionStart hooks, IDE folder-open tasks, and node-gyp — moving faster than known-bad databases could update.